 - 8.1 Under Schedule 4 of the Local Government (Miscellaneous Provisions) Act 1982 (LGMPA 82), a district council may charge such fees as they consider reasonable for the grant or renewal of a licence.
-There is no requirement to consult. - 8.2 Over a ten-week period between 4 July 2022 and 13 September 2022, the Council consulted on a proposal to designate all of the city's wards as subject to additional licensing, with the views of respondents on the proposed fee structure sought.
-There was no legal requirement to consult on the fee.

-- 8.3 Around a quarter (23%) of the 545 respondents to the online survey felt that the proposed fee was about right, compared to over half (55%) who felt the fee was too low, and 16% too high. - 8.4 However, there was a disparity between the views of landlords and lettings agents, and that of other respondents, with 60% of landlords and agents believing the proposed fee to be too high.
-16% of landlord and agents consider the fee is too low, with 18% believing the fee is about right.

-9. Implications for Resources

-- 9.1 The fees and charges proposed within this report are calculated on forecasts and include the direct costs of the delivery of services and a proportion of indirect central business support costs e.g. Human Resources, Legal, IT, Finance, Procurement and Democratic costs. - 9.2 It should be noted that fees and charges are reviewed annually and that they may increase or decrease depending on the cost of delivering the service in the previous year and any carry forward balances. - 9.3 There are three possible ways in which the fees could be challenged: - Judicial review of the Council decision based on the decision being Ultra Vires or considered to be unreasonable or irrational (known as Wednesbury Principles). - Through the District Auditor if a Birmingham resident objects to the Local Authority accounts on the grounds that an item is contrary to law or - If the Council proposes to set an unlawful fee.
-This must be reported to and considered by the Monitoring Officer. - 9.4 The proposed fees have been calculated having regard to projected costs and in accordance with best practice advice and also with regard to significant case law.
-There is no statutory method in which to calculate the fees. - 9.5 Any decision to set fees otherwise than in accordance with the proposals within this report without appropriate justification is likely to increase the risk of challenge.
+There is no requirement to consult. - 8.2 Over a ten-week period between 25 October 2021 and 4th January 2022, the Council consulted on a proposal to designation parts of the city as subject to selective licensing, with the views of respondents on the proposed fee structure sought.
+A fee was proposed in this consultation document, that fee being £670.
+There was no legal requirement to consult on the proposed fee. - 8.3 Almost all (97%) of the landlords and letting/managing agents who responded felt that the proposed licence fee was too high.
+In contrast, the views of the remaining stakeholder groups were quite evenly split.
+Among businesses and organisations, a third felt the proposed fee was about right (33%), a third felt it was too high (33%) and the remaining third or so (34%) felt it was too low.
+Similarly, around three-in-ten tenants, residents and other stakeholders felt the proposed fee was about right (38%) felt it was too high, whereas a third (33%) felt it was too low. - 8.4 In response to concerns that there would be insufficient resources to identify unlicenced properties and "rogue" landlords, the licence fee has been increased by £30 from £670 to £700 to employ additional officers to undertake enforcement activities. - 9.
+Implications for Resources - 9.1 The fees and charges proposed within this report are calculated on forecasts and include the direct costs of the delivery of services and a proportion of indirect central business support costs e.g. Human Resources, Legal, IT, Finance, Procurement and Democratic costs. - 9.2 It should be noted that fees and charges are reviewed annually and that they may increase or decrease depending on the cost of delivering the service in the previous year and any carry forward balances. - 9.3 There are three possible ways in which the fees could be challenged: - Judicial review of the Council decision based on the decision being Ultra Vires or considered to be unreasonable or irrational (known as Wednesbury Principles). - Through the District Auditor if a Birmingham resident objects to the Local Authority accounts on the grounds that an item is contrary to law or - If the Council proposes to set an unlawful fee.
+This must be reported to and considered by the Monitoring Officer.

-10. Implications for Policy Priorities

-- 10.1 The recommendations are in accordance with Financial Regulations and budget requirements. - 10.2 The legal requirement for a Licensing Service to recover only "reasonable costs" takes precedence over the City Council's Corporate Charging Policy and the requirement to maximise income.

-11. Public Sector Equality Duty

-11.1 The fees that are proposed in this report will relate to all licence holders and applicants for licences regardless of their protected characteristics.
+- 9.4 The proposed fees have been calculated having regard to projected costs and in accordance with best practice advice and also with regard to significant case law.
+There is no statutory method in which to calculate the fees. - 9.5 Any decision to set fees otherwise than in accordance with the proposals within this report without appropriate justification is likely to increase the risk of challenge. - 10.
+Implications for Policy Priorities - 10.1 The recommendations are in accordance with Financial Regulations and budget requirements. - 10.2 The legal requirement for a Licensing Service to recover only "reasonable costs" takes precedence over the City Council's Corporate Charging Policy and the requirement to maximise income. - 11.
+Public Sector Equality Duty - 11.1 The fees that are proposed in this report will relate to all licence holders and applicants for licences regardless of their protected characteristics.
 The fees are calculated on the cost of delivering the service and consequently an Equalities Assessment has not been undertaken.